TaraGrace56/Tara-s-CT-Archive/Wii/Desert Castle Raceway/README.md

-### Important Notice
-_Please bare in mind that currently this archive is a work in progress.
-Not everything will be present here yet in terms of tracks but also information.
-You can find all my tracks on the [Wii](https://wiki.tockdom.com/wiki/User:Tara) and [Double Dash](https://mkdd.org/wiki/User:Tara) wikis in the mean time._

 # Desert Castle Raceway
 Desert Castle Raceway is a custom track created by lgmb.
 It is a long track placed in a desert.
 This starts in a stony castle, then it goes into a highway with cars and trucks up to a certain point.
 After that, there is a sandy part near the castle with some ramps, a lake, a bridge, and a part in the castle with a loop and many boost panels.
 A cloud then leads to a temple and the lap is finished after making a few more jumps.
 This is a major overhaul to the track credited by myself and Vrock02 which sees major visual changes and some minor gameplay tweaks.
 You can find a video showcase for v2.0 [here](https://www.youtube.com/watch?v=6MTjLLRgykI).
 ## Slot Requirements